shcorya/swarm.yachts/stacks/patroni/index.md

 The storage of data is handled by a wrapper around PostgreSQL.
 This service communicates with etcd to determine which node is the master, and HAproxy queries the status of the running tasks of this service to properly route queries.

 ### HAproxy
 Routing is handled by HAproxy.
 In the configuration below, this service listens on both an internal overlay network and a UNIX socket.
-A global job is deployed to create the directory within `/run` through which the Swarm node will communicate with HAproxy.
+A global job was created in the System stack to create the directory `/opt/swarm/sockets` through which the Swarm node will communicate with HAproxy.

 ### socat
 Local between the node and the proxy via TCP is handled by socat.
 Because of this, the database can be accessed as though it were local on each Swarm node.